-Medical and hospital benefits In most cases, providers and facilities file claims for you.
+Medical and hospital benefits

+In most cases, providers and facilities file claims for you.
 Provider must file on the form CMS-1500, Health Insurance Claim Form.
 Your facility will file on the UB-04 form.
-For claims questions and assistance, contact us at 800-235-7111 or at our website at www.qualchoice.com .
+For claims questions and assistance, contact us at 800-235-7111 or at our website at www.gualchoice.com.

 When you must file a claim - such as for services you received outside the Plan's service area - submit it on the CMS-1500 or a claim form that includes the information shown below.
-Bills and receipts should be itemized and show: • Covered member's name, date of birth, address, phone number and ID number • Name and address of the provider or facility that provided the service or supply • Dates you received the services or supplies • Diagnosis • Type of each service or supply • The charge for each service or supply A copy of the explanation of benefits, payments, or denial from any primary payor - such as the Medicare Summary Notice (MSN) Receipts, if you paid for your services Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.
-Prescription Drugs Submit your claims to: QualChoice P.O.
-Box 25610, Little Rock, AR 72221,Little Rock, AR 72211 Prescription Drugs Other supplies or services • · · AR 72211 Submit your claims to: QualChoice P.O.
-Box 25610, Little Rock, AR 72221, Little Other supplies or services Deadline for filing your AR 72211 Submit your claims to: QualChoice P.O.
-Box 25610, Little Rock, AR 72221, Little Rock, AR 72211 Send us all of the documents for your claim as soon as possible.
+Bills and receipts should be itemized and show:

+- Covered member's name, date of birth, address, phone number and ID number - Name and address of the provider or facility that provided the service or supply - Dates you received the services or supplies - · Diagnosis - Type of each service or supply - The charge for each service or supply - A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN) - · Receipts, if you paid for your services

+Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

+Prescription Drugs

+Submit your claims to: QualChoice P.O.
+Box 25610, Little Rock, AR 72221, Little Rock, AR 72211

+Other supplies or services

+Submit your claims to: QualChoice P.O.
+Box 25610, Little Rock, AR 72221, Little Rock, AR 72211

+Deadline for filing your claim

+Send us all of the documents for your claim as soon as possible.
 You must submit the claim by December 31 of the year after the year you received the service of Government or legal incapacity, provided the claim was submit your claim as soon as reasonably possible.
-Once we pay benefits, there is a five year limitation on the reissuance of Other supplies or services Deadline for filing your claim Post-service claims AR 72211 Submit your claims to: QualChoice P.O.
-Box 25610, Little Rock, AR 72221, Little Rock, AR 72211 Send us all of the documents for your claim as soon as possible.
-You must submit the claim by December 31 of the year after the year you received the service of Government or legal incapacity, provided the claim was submit your claim as soon as reasonably possible.
 Once we pay benefits, there is a five year limitation on the reissuance of uncashed checks.

+Post-service claims procedures

 We will notify you of our decision within 30 days after we receive your post-service claim.
 If matters beyond our control require an extension of time, we may take up to an additional 15 days for review and we will notify you before the expiration of the original 30-day period.
-Our notice will include the circumstances underlying the request for the
+Our notice will include the circumstances underlying the request for the extension and the date when a decision is expected.

+If we need an extension because we have not received necessary information from you, our notice will describe the specific information required and we will allow you up to 60 days from the receipt of the notice to provide the information.

+If you do not agree with our initial decision, you may ask us to review it by following the disputed claims process detailed in Section 8 of this brochure.

+Authorized Representative